jserot/rfsm/README.md

 ## RELATED TOOLS

-A Graphical User Interface to the RFSM compiler - but restricted to mono-FSM models is provided by the [RfsmLight](http://github.com/jserot/rfsm-light) application.
+A Graphical User Interface to the RFSM compiler is provided by the [Grasp](http://github.com/jserot/grasp) application.